Frustrated mixed-spin ladders: Evidence for a bond order wave phase between rung-singlet and Haldane phases: Model

 with

-where $n$ is the label of legs, and the summations run over unit cells (see Fig. \ref{Fig:ladder}).
-Here $J_l>0$ is the intra-leg exchange interaction between spins $\s$ and $\t$, and $J_r$ and $J_d>0$ refer to the inter-legs interactions, the former is the rung coupling and the latter is the diagonal interaction between spins $\s$ and $\t$.
+where $n$ and $n'$ label the legs, and the summations $\sum_i$ run over unit cells (see Fig. \ref{Fig:ladder}).
+Here, $J_l$ is the intra-leg exchange interaction between spins $\s$ and $\t$, and the other two couplings refer to the inter-leg interactions, $J_r$ on the rungs and $J_d$ across the diagonals.

-The Hamiltonian in Eq. (\ref{Eq:hamiltonian}) possesses the SU(2), time-reversal $\mathcal{T}$ and leg-swap $\mathfrak{s}$ symmetries.
-Under time reversal and leg-swap symmetries the spin operators transform as:
+The Hamiltonian (\ref{Eq:hamiltonian}) has several symmetries, including SU(2), time-reversal, ``leg-swap'', inversion and discrete translations.
+Some of them may be explicitly broken by boundary conditions.
+Nevertheless, for long enough ladders these symmetries may be partially restored (well inside the ladder if a correlation length exists which is much smaller than the number of unit cells).

+If some symmetry is spontaneously broken we can define appropriate order parameters.
+Important additional informations about the ground state can be gained from spin correlation functions.
+Those across the rungs are defined as

+where $\langle...\rangle$ denotes the expectation value with respect to the ground state.
+The ``columnar'' correlation functions (those along legs) are conveniently labeled by rung numbers $\ell$ (instead of cell numbers $i$),